as

 [[needs.module]]

 # The dot (.) after "media" is intentional in this format.
-This notation will be changed in a
+This notation will change in a

 # future release.